mvolkmann/blog/src/raycast.md

 The app you want is in the list of suggestions, navigate to it with the up and down arrow keys and press return to launch it.

-## Settings

-To open the Raycast settings dialog, open Raycast and press cmd-comma.

-Click the "Extensions" tab in the settings dialog to enable and disable extensions.

 ## Calculator

 To perform a calculation, open Raycast, type "calc",